Cray-HPE/docs-csm/install/configure_administrative_access.md

 ## 3. Lock management nodes

 The management nodes are unlocked at this point in the installation.
-Locking the management nodes and their BMCs will prevent actions from FAS to update their firmware or CAPMC to power off or do a power reset.
+Locking the management nodes and their BMCs will prevent actions from FAS to update their firmware or PCS/CAPMC to power off or do a power reset.
 Doing any of these by accident will take down a management node.
 If the management node is a Kubernetes master or worker node, this can have serious negative effects on system operation.